Flashing Jetson Xavier AGX with my old Macbook.

 5. Choose manual + realtime config, don’t choose other, it won’t work for me.

-6. Open you HDMI-TV, connected your mouse and keyboard, during above install process, the Ubuntu installation requesting given-username-password.
+6. Open you HDMI-TV, connected your mouse and keyboard (plugin your usb mouse/keyboard on another usb via a usb-hub), during above install process, the Ubuntu installation requesting given-username-password.

 * if you are away and there may be expired time, it is safe to force exit from the SDKManger and rerun it.